An Improved Bound for Weak Epsilon-Nets in the Plane: Preliminaries

 It is instructive to compare our approach to the partition-based technique of Matou\v{s}ek and Wagner \cite{MatWag04}, which directly uses the above theorem in $\reals^d$ to re-establish the near-$1/\eps^d$ bounds of Alon {\it et al.} \cite{AlonSelections} (in $\reals^2$) and Chazelle {\it et al.} \cite{Chazelle} (in any dimension $d\geq 2$), via a simple recursion on the point set and the parameter $\eps$.

 Notice that the triangles $\Delta_i$ in the Simplicial Partition Theorem, for $1\leq i\leq s$, cannot be related to particular cells of any single arrangement of lines.
-To enforce a low crossing number among the convex sets $K$ with respect to the partition $\{\Delta_1,\ldots,\Delta_s\}$, Matou\v{s}ek and Wagner pierce the ``exceptional" sets by an auxiliary net of $O\left(s^{O\left(d^2\right)}\right)$ points which are obtained in a rather elaborate manner via Rado's Centerpoint Theorem \cite{JirkaBook}.
+To enforce a low crossing number among the convex sets $K$ with respect to the partition $\{\Delta_1,\ldots,\Delta_s\}$, Matou\v{s}ek and Wagner pick a point $p_i$ in each triangle $\Delta_i$ and pierce the ``exceptional" sets by an auxiliary net of $O\left(s^{O\left(d^2\right)}\right)$ centerpoints which are obtained via Rado's Centerpoint Theorem \cite{JirkaBook} for all the possible subsets of $\{p_i\mid 1\leq i\leq s\}$.
 Hence, the cardinality of their net heavily depends on the size $s$ of the partition.
 Unfortunately, their simplicial partition does not quite suit our analysis, which needs a relatively large number of cells to achieve a substantial improvement over the $O\left(1/\eps^2\right)$ bound.